skupperproject/skupper/cmd/bootstrap/README.md

 Here is a very basic demonstration on how you can run the `Hello World` example locally using just non-kubernetes sites.

-The example is assuming you are running both `west` and `east` sites on your machine.
-So if you want to run it on different machines, make sure to adjust IP addresses properly.
+The example assumes you are running both `west` and `east` sites on your machine.
+So if you want to run them on different machines, make sure to adjust IP addresses properly.

 ### Hello world